chezou/tabula-py/.github/ISSUE_TEMPLATE/Custom.md

 IF YOU ARE HAVING PROBLEMS WITH YOUR TABULA-PY CODE, DO NOT ASK A QUESTION HERE.

-Tens of thousands of TypeScript questions have been asked and answered on StackOverflow; see https://stackoverflow.com/search?q=tabula-py .
+Many tabula-py questions have been asked and answered on StackOverflow; see https://stackoverflow.com/search?q=tabula-py .
 You can ask questions there or on other websites.